Table of Contents

-Communication is an art.
-This is especially true in counseling and psychotherapy, where effective communication is critical.
-A well-chosen word can establish a therapeutic relationship.
+In psychotherapy, effective communication is critical.
+A well-chosen word can strengthen a therapeutic relationship.
 Words help establish rapport, demonstrate empathy, and build trust.

 In short, what a therapist says matters.

-Of course, not all words are created equal, and poorly chose words can stop a session dead in its tracks.
-So let’s talk about the dangers of using dumb platitudes, why they are so annoying and dumb, and what to say instead.
+Poorly chosen words can stop a session dead in its tracks.
+So let’s talk about the dangers of using platitudes, why they are so annoying, and what to say instead.

 What Are Platitudes?